Churning, Unsuitable Advice And Insider Trading

 When you are charged with a crime like investment fraud, you must avail yourself of the most skilled, most experienced lawyer you can find.
 We urge you to consider Bruce Rivers of Rivers Law Firm, P.A., in Minneapolis, Minnesota.

 Certified in the practice of criminal defense, Bruce Rivers has distinguished himself with effective defense in white collar crime cases.
-Call him at 612-915-0355 to schedule a no-charge, no-obligation case evaluation.
+Call 612-915-0355 or email to schedule a no-charge, no-obligation case evaluation.